-Disputes over trees, leaves, branches, roots, lack of sunlight and fences are common cause of bad feeling between neighbours.
+Disputes over fences and trees, with their encroaching leaves, branches and roots, are common causes of bad relationships between neighbours.

-This could be anything from trees that block your sun, roots that choke your drains, fences that your neighbours want built or replaced - often at considerable expense.
+The issue could range from a tree that blocks your sun or roots that choke your drains, to a fence that your neighbour wants to build or replace - often at considerable expense.

-Your differences can usually be settled with a combination of tact and compromise, but if you are forced into a stand-off, legal action may be the only way to sort the issue out.
+Your differences can usually be settled with a combination of tact and compromise but if that does not work, legal action may be the only way to sort the issue out.
 That could cost anywhere from hundreds to thousands of dollars and may destroy neighbourly goodwill.

 The Property Law Act 2007 says property owners are responsible for any nuisance or damage their trees cause to neighbours, even if the trees were planted before they bought the property.